 Some miles up are the multi-tiered Umauma Falls.
 The waterfalls are nice but many visitors feel the views they get don’t warrant the 10$ (2016 rate) admission fee.
 As you drive further and further up the Hāmākua coast, more worthy stops include:

-- The Kalōpā state recreation area which includes an eas0.7-mileile round trip, family nature hike [more information]
+- The Kalōpā state recreation area which includes an easy 0.7-mile round trip family nature hike in a native ‘ohi’a forest at 2000-foot elevation [more information].

 - The charmingly odd, old fashioned former sugar town of Honoka’a.
 This town is home to one of our favorite foods of the Big Island: Malassada’s from Tex Drive Inn.
 The Mauna Kea Tea farm with tea tastings and farm tours is also close.

-Getting down into the valley is not straightforward. the road down is very steep and curvy, and only 4WD vehicles are allowed on it.
-You can walk in (but be prepared, there are 1000 vertical feet to conquer), but there is also a shuttle service and a tour that will take you down.
-Even if you do no descend into the valley, the Waipi’o Valley overlook offers a great glimpse of what lies below! (back to top)
+Getting down into the valley is not straightforward. the road down is very steep, curvy, and treacherous, and only 4WD vehicles are allowed on it.
+You can walk in (but be prepared, there are 1000 vertical feet to conquer), or choose for a shuttle service and tour that will take you down.
+Even if you do no descend into the valley, the Waipi’o Valley overlook offers a great glimpse of what lies below!